Coneriys/apache4/docs/content/reference/dynamic-configuration/ecs.md

 ---
-title: "Traefik AWS ECS Configuration Documentation"
+title: "apache4 AWS ECS Configuration Documentation"
-description: "Learn how to do dynamic configuration in Traefik Proxy with AWS ECS.
+description: "Learn how to do dynamic configuration in apache4 Proxy with AWS ECS.
 Read the technical documentation."
 ---

 # ECS Configuration Reference